camshaft/bolero/cargo-bolero/README.md

 OPTIONS:
-        --features <features>              Space-separated list of features to activate -f, --fuzzer <fuzzer>                  Run the test with a specific fuzzer [default: libfuzzer] --manifest-path <manifest-path>    Path to Cargo.toml
+        --features <features>              Space-separated list of features to activate -e, --engine <engine>                  Run the test with a specific engine [default: libfuzzer] --manifest-path <manifest-path>    Path to Cargo.toml
     -p, --package <package>                Package to run tests for -s, --sanitizer <sanitizer>...
 Build with the sanitizer enabled